-6.2 Tare Mounting Pitch-Roll
+4.2 Tare Mounting Pitch-Roll

 This function captures the current pitch-roll orientation of the device and sets it as the level reference, providing a convenient way to set the sensor to vehicle frame transformation.
-For more information, see Tare Orientation in the -GX5-45 Data Communications Protocol Manual.
+For more information on the corresponding LORD Sensing MIP Data Communications Protocol (DCP) command, see the DCP Manual.

-The filter must be initialized and have a valid attitude output.
+NOTE: The filter must be initialized and have a valid attitude output.
 If the attitude is not valid, an error will be returned.
 The Tare Mounting Pitch-Roll assumes that the X-axis is co-aligned with the X-axis of the vehicle.